oliver-oloughlin/kvdex/README.md

 dependencies.
-It's purpose is to enhance the experience of using Deno's KV store through additional features such as indexing, strongly typed collections and serialization/compression, while maintaining as much of the native functionality as possible, like watch, atomic operations and queue listeners.
+It's purpose is to enhance the experience of using Deno's KV store through additional features such as indexing, strongly typed collections and serialization/compression, while maintaining as much of the native functionality as possible, like atomic operations, real-time watch and queue listeners.

 _Supported Deno verisons:_ **^1.38.5**